yingqiliu-appdev/photogram-gui/README.md

 ## Domain model

-Here is a diagram of the database you have to work with:
+There's an image of the ERD of the database you have to work with in the root-level folder of the application, `erd.png`.

 ![Domain Model](erd.png?raw=true "Domain Model")